NishtaShetty/EcoMapper/README.md

 This project implements **Species Distribution Modeling (SDM)** using a **Random Forest classifier** within **Google Earth Engine (GEE)**.
 The workflow was applied to **8 different species**, generating habitat suitability maps that were exported as map tiles for web visualization.

-Link to demo video and presentation - [Drive](https://drive.google.com/drive/folders/1dK6iCLvIHgW_5zDVBQkxj-a0u5I3lVJ2?usp=drive_link)
+Link to presentation and data generated - [Drive](https://drive.google.com/drive/folders/1dK6iCLvIHgW_5zDVBQkxj-a0u5I3lVJ2?usp=drive_link)

 ## Table of Contents
 - [Species Modeled](#species-modeled)